Trump University: Issue in the 2016 presidential election campaign

-During the Republican presidential primaries of 2016, opponents of Trump's candidacy used Trump University to criticize him.
+During the 2016 Republican presidential primaries, Trump's opponents used Trump University to criticize him.
 Mitt Romney said in early March: "Donald Trump is a phony, a fraud.
 His promises are as worthless as a degree from Trump University."
-Senators Ted Cruz and Marco Rubio raised the subject during televised debates in February and March.
+Senators and fellow presidential candidates Ted Cruz and Marco Rubio raised the subject during televised debates in February and March.
 One debate moderator, Megyn Kelly of Fox News, pursued the issue at length.
 Trump responded that Trump University was "a small business" and student evaluations were overwhelmingly positive.
 He said lawsuits were a routine part of business and that he wins most of them.
-Of one of the class actions he said: "It's something I could have settled many times.
+Of one of the class actions, he said: "It's something I could have settled many times.
 I could settle it right now for very little money, but I don't want to do it out of principle."
 Hillary Clinton used the Trump University allegations against Trump in speeches and campaign ads.

 In popular culture

 Trump University was the subject of a week-long series in the comic strip Doonesbury in June 2005.

+In the second episode of The Root of All Evil, a sketch makes fun of Trump University.

 Trump University was also the butt of jokes in a Will and Grace mini-episode released in September 2016, created to get out the vote for the 2016 presidential election.
 In it, Karen says she sent her Latina maid, Rosario, to Trump University for a course on "dusting".